 Blurt out inappropriate comments

 Your child’s doctor may make a diagnosis.
 Or sometimes the doctor may refer you to a mental health specialist who is more experienced with ADD – ADHD to make a diagnosis.
 There is no single test that can tell if your child has ADHD.
 If your child is having trouble at school or at home and has been for a long time, ask his or her doctor about ADHD.

 Children with ADHD can get better with treatment, but there is no cure.
 There are three basic types of treatment:

-- Therapy.
-There are different kinds of therapy.
-Behavioral therapy can help teach children to control their behavior so they can do better at school and at home.
+Therapy.
+There are different kinds of psychosocial interventions.
+Behavior Therapy can help teach children to control their behavior so they can do better at school and at home.

 Medication and therapy combined.
 Many children do well with both medication and therapy.